wavefrontHQ/observability-for-kubernetes/README.md

 # Configuration

-You configure the Wavefront Operator with a custom resource file.
+You configure the Observability for Kubernetes Operator with a custom resource file.

 When you update the resource file, the Operator picks up the changes and updates the integration deployment accordingly.